Most Wanted! Rose Royce – Still In Love (Epic)

 A cut which happened be given a cover version 28 years later by AOC Symphony with production work by the likes of Joey Negro…

 The central theme to Joel Schumacher written film of the likes would be the very first of an impressive series of hot jams for the band.
-Among their classics, ‘Wishing On A Star’, ‘Do Your Dance’, ‘Love Don’t Live here Anymore’ and ‘Is It Love You’re After’ among others.
+Among their classics, ‘Wishing On A Star’, ‘Do Your Dance’ and ‘Love Don’t Live here Anymore’.
+Not to mention ‘Still In Love’ or ‘Is It Love You’re After’ among others.

 The arrival of the 80’s would also mark the progressive beginning of the end for the band, although they keep on touring regularly in the UK.